 Unlike the Platform’s version of Site Auditor, which lists issues based on topic area, the new standalone version lists issues based on severity.
 That way you can address the most important issues first.

-Just like the Platform version, you can still exclude Issues and Paths when we crawl your site.
-For example, if title attributes in images aren’t important to you, you can exclude them from the report.
-Additionally, if you want to exclude a folder or page from the crawl, you can do that too.
+You can exclude Paths when we crawl your site so if you want to exclude a folder or page from the crawl, you can do that too.

 We have a long list of amazing new checks we’ll be introducing over the next year.
 We will also be intently reading your feedback and making improvements based on your suggestions.
-We’ve adopted a Lean Startup approach to the new standalone Site Auditor, so you should expect frequent improvements and updates moving forward.
+Here’s a short list of the items we have on our product management roadmap: